bwu-dart/bwu_polymer_routing/README.md

 import '../route_initializer.dart';
 import 'package:bwu_polymer_routing/di.dart';

-// register types for DI
-class AppModule extends Module {
+// Register types for DI (dependency injection) class AppModule extends Module {
   AppModule() : super() {
-    // at first install the RoutingModule
+    // At first install the RoutingModule.
     // usePushState: true/false defines whether only the hash part (after #)
-    // should be used for routing (false)  or the entire URL (true)
+    // should be used for routing (false) or the entire URL (true).
     //
     // Using `usePushState: true` requires server support otherwise resources
-    // like CSS files can't be found or a reload of the page will fail.
+    // like CSS files can't be found and a reload of the page will fail.
-    // Our example_02 doesn't load any additional ressource therefor it works
+    // Our example_02 doesn't load any additional ressource therefore it works
     // with `usePushState: true` but you can't just reload the page because
     // the original URL of the page is not available anymore. install(new RoutingModule(usePushState: false));

-    // After installing the RoutingModule dd your custom bindings.
+    // After installing the RoutingModule a your custom bindings.
     // The RoutInitializer class contains our custom router configuration. bindByKey(ROUTE_INITIALIZER_FN_KEY, toValue: new RouteInitializer());
   }
 }

-// 'with DIContent' adds a mixin that enables this Polymer element to serve
+// 'with DIContent' applies a mixin that enables this Polymer element to serve
-// di requests for its child elements
+// DI requests for its child elements
 @CustomTag('app-element')
 class AppElement extends PolymerElement with DiContext {
   AppElement.created() : super.created();